 Lockers are available to rent for a semester/yearly basis.
 Large, shower towels are available to anyone who currently has locker service.
 Small, fitness towels are available to use inside the facility for no charge.

-$120, they may pay in full or put a credit/debit card on file and we will draft $10 a month.
+$120, you may pay in full or put a credit/debit card on file and we will draft $10 a month.

 If inclement weather exists we will remain open regular hours unless announced otherwise.
 Certain areas of the facility may close due to safety precautions.
 Please consult the welcome desk for specific area closures.